Mount Sinai Health System: History

 The Mount Sinai Health System began as a single hospital, founded in 1852 and opened in 1855 as the Jews' Hospital.
 In 1864, the hospital became formally nonsectarian and, in 1866, changed its name to The Mount Sinai Hospital.
 The hospital is one of the oldest and largest teaching hospitals in the U.S. The hospital campus is located on the Upper East Side of Manhattan, beside Central Park.

-Educational expansion

 In 1881, the Mount Sinai Hospital established a training school for doctors and nurses.
 Prior to its establishment it had been served by untrained male and female attendants.
 The school closed in September 1971 amid financial difficulties and a failed plan to affiliate with the City College of New York.
 The charter was taken up by The Mount Sinai Hospital School of Continuing Education in Nursing, founded in the fall of 1975.

 In 1963 The Mount Sinai Hospital chartered The Mount Sinai School of Medicine, the first medical school to grow out of a non-university in more than 50 years.
 The school opened to students in 1968 and in 2012 changed its name to Icahn School of Medicine at Mount Sinai.
-The school and the hospital together formed the Mount Sinai Health Center.
+The school and the hospital together formed The Mount Sinai Medical Center.